w-shackleton/do-not-run-this-code/README.md

 # Do not run this code

 This repo is a collection of all the code I wrote during secondary school.
-The oldest code in this repo is from when I was 12.
+The oldest code in this repo is from when I was 13.

+## roughly-2008/rsa-crypto

+An ill-fated program to encrypt and decrypt messages using RSA.
+This software directly encrypts the message using raw RSA, which is woefully insecure and easy to crack :)

+This in itself would be fine, however I published this software on the internet.
+If I recall correctly it got several thousand downloads..

 ## roughly-2009/balman